junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 <br>

 (case fic. the case is ghost, but working with man, Sherlock can pinpoint the man, but can't figure out how did the man do it because he has alibi all the time to prove he's innocent.
 Dean figures out the ghost part, Sherlock is forced to try to find a way to explain supernatural with science (e.g., haunted house is CO creating haunted effect, Cas confirm he's right; ref: https://www.smithsonianmag.com/smart-news/five-scientific-explanations-spooky-sensations-180973436/))

+(inspired by Hillywood Parody, parody list include SPN parody and Sherlock Parody and Hilly performed as Dean and Sherlock and both are really good, get my inspiration brain cross-wired)

+### 3